 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK and EU students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
 This includes a training grant of at least £5,000 per annum for Paramedic Practice students.

 Please note, if you have studied all or part of a higher education course before joining BSc (Hons) Paramedic Practice, your entitlement to student funding could be affected.
 Unlike some pre-registration health and social care subjects, Paramedic Practice students are not exempt from rules relating to previous study and equivalent and lower qualifications.